chunnlp/draft_for_blog/draft.md

 ### What is Docker?
 And what is NVIDIA Docker?
 When you come across the term **Docker** somewhere, you may feel (just like I did) a little bit confused about what it is, and why we should consider using it.
-That's totally understandable if you are just machine learning enthusiasts like I was before, which we may need only a machine with Ubuntu or Mac once and do whatever we want.
+That's totally understandable if you are just machine learning enthusiasts like I was before, which you may not need to care about managing resources, setting up development/testing/production environment or something like that.
-But if you are serious about getting a career in this field, working on some large scale projects with a team, it will be best if you know about Docker (or at least know how to use it!).
+But what if you are serious about getting a career in this field, working on some large scale projects with a team?
+It is likely that you and your guys will end up sharing one "bucky" supermachine (such as DGX-1), rather than using your own machine.
+Because of that, it will be best if you know about Docker or at least know how to use it!

 So, what is Docker?
 I'm not gonna rewrite any kind of long explanation since you can get it from Docker's page.
-In short, Docker is a software which help you create a "virtual" Linux/Windows environment called **container** from an Image, which you can then develop and running applications on it.
+In short, Docker is a software which help you create a virtual Linux/Windows environment called **container**, which you can then develop and run applications on.

 ![what_is_container](/images/projects/installing-nvidia-docker/what_is_docker.PNG)